bubuding0809/XML-Converter/README.md

        with conditioanl highlighting
 - [x] Interative data-grid that allows for selection of test-steps filtered for conversion

+## To-do implementations:

+- [x] Add Error check for Xlsx config.
+      For example: If user mistyped one of the old test step description, program will prompt user that that specific test step entered has no match.
+If a config file with the wrong structure has been submitted (wrong headers or extra columns) and error prompt will be shown.
+- [ ] Implement direct configuration of conversion parameters in the data grid in case there are errors in the Xlsx.
+- [ ] Conversion summary for an overview of the testcases that has been chosen to be converted.
+- [ ] To be provided with more xml test files from the test team to check if conversion works on ATP.
+- [ ] Implement batch conversion of xml files.
+- [x] Release of Xlsx config format to the test team for them to start defining there conversion parameters.

 ## Software stack used:

 - Python Programming language